Greater Toronto Area: Primary and secondary education

 There are presently twelve public English first language school boards, and two French first language school boards operating within the GTA.
 Seven of these school boards operate secular schools, whereas the other seven operate separate schools; the seven separate school boards in the Greater Toronto Area all serve the Roman Catholic faith.
-In addition to public schools, there are also a number of private schools that operate within Greater Toronto.
+In addition to public schools, there are also many private schools that operate within Greater Toronto.

 Three of these GTA-based public school boards also manage institutions outside Greater Toronto, the two French first language school boards, based in Toronto, as well as the Dufferin-Peel Catholic District School Board (DPCDSB).
 Conversely, English first language public schools in Clarington, a municipality within Durham Region, are managed by school boards based outside the GTA.

 Post-secondary education

 Colleges

 The Greater Toronto Area is also home to six publicly funded colleges that have campuses spread in and around the metropolitan area.
-The six publicly funded colleges based in the Greater Toronto include:
+The six publicly funded colleges based in the Greater Toronto Area include: